RVCC-IDMX/regex-01-template/README.md

 One-by-one, edit each JavaScript file and follow the instructions for each function listed.
 When one file completely passes its tests, you are ready for the next file.

-Start with arrays-01.test.js and finish with arrays-04.test.js
+Start with regex-01.test.js and finish with last file.

 ---